-OHA may allow an exception to this policy and admit a family in the wrong sized unit if the owner agrees to accept a PBV contract rent that does not exceed the OHA subsidy (voucher payment) standard approved for the in-place family during the initial one year lease term.
-After the initial one year lease term, OHA will notify the family and the owner of the family's need to move based on occupancy in a wrong-size PBV unit (see policy 17-VII.C.
-MOVES).
+In accordance with MTW Activity #10-05, OHA, a landlord, or a management agent may allow an exception to this policy and admit a family in the wrong sized unit if the owner agrees to accept a PBV contract rent that does not exceed the OHA subsidy (voucher payment) standard approved for the in-place family. (see policy 17-VII.C.
+MOVES)